potatoesnmolasses/NudgeWriting/timeLog.md

 ### Week 6
-2/20 - 1 hour, watching AWS Elastic Beanstalk video lectures 2/22 - 30 minutes, researching AI for prompt generation
+2/20 - 1 hour, watching AWS Elastic Beanstalk video lectures

+2/22 - 30 minutes, researching AI for prompt generation

-2/24 - 1.5 hour, met with Oscar for project reviews 2/25 - 2 hours, deployed to AWS
+2/24 - 1.5 hour, met with Oscar for project reviews

+2/25 - 2 hours, deployed to AWS

 ### Week 7
 2/26 - noticed I am accruing AWS charges, ~2 hours of troubleshooting.
 Reached out to AWS support.

 2/27 - spoke with AWS Support.
 Still accruing charges.
 1 hour watching Cognito video lectures.
 Will set it up once I have billing issue resolved

 2/29 - 1 hour researching and writing JS code for project.
 The wordcount code is implemented.

 3/1 - 2 hours writing JS code for project.
 Not yet implemented but grace period/ "punishment" in progress.

 3/2 - Still accruing charges.  ~3 hours of working on those issues.
 Was able to resolve by making DB private - can't connect to DB via IntelliJ but still can through the deployed app.
 If charges no longer occur I can live with it.  :)

+### Week 8
+Had a family emergency this week!
+Had some time while working on my second Learning Tracker entry to consider how to improve my organization for project/other work moving forward.
+I have decided to keep a temporary timelog on my desktop to encourage me to record my work hours in real time.

+Was able to
+### Week 9
+3/19 - 30 minutes team project video lecture + brainstorming.

+3/20
+  * 1 hour meeting with project teammates
+  * 30 minutes writing problem statement

+3/21
+  * 1 hour brainstorming indie project plan

+### Week 10

+### Week 11

+### Week 12

+### Week 13